kirbyj/praatdet/README.md

 ### Requirements
 - **praatdet** assumes your filenames contain useful metadata about the token (e.g. speaker code, gender, token number, etc.).
 These will be parsed based on a user-defined delimiter and included in the [output file](#output) as generic columns named *var1, var2...*.

-- It is assumed that tasks such as normalization will happen in a different environemt (e.g. R). **praatdet** is narrowly focused on annotating/editing a pulse train object, and extracting Oq values based on it.
+- It is assumed that tasks such as normalization will happen in a different environment (e.g. R). **praatdet** is narrowly focused on annotating/editing a pulse train object, and extracting Oq values based on it.

 - **praatdet** requires Praat 6 or later.
 It has been tested with 6.0.24 on both macOS 10.12.3 and Windows 7.
 Find the latest version at [http://www.praat.org](http://www.praat.org).